 Certain legal matters, including the legality of the securities offered, will be passed upon for us by Dykema Gossett PLLC, Ann Arbor, Michigan, acting as special counsel to the Company.
-In connection with the offering, other legal matters will be passed upon for us by Goodwin Procter LLP, Boston, Massachusetts.
-Certain legal matters in connection with this offering will be passed upon for the underwriters by Reed Smith LLP, New York, New York.
+In connection with the offering, other legal matters will be passed upon for us by Goodwin Procter, LLP.
+Morrison & Foerster LLP will pass on certain legal matters for the underwriters.